 Finding Apartment Rentals in Antigua for Digital Nomads

-As I’ve mentioned before, accommodation in Antigua is expensive.
-At least more expensive than other digital nomad cities we’ve lived in.
+As I’ve mentioned before, accommodation in Antigua is expensive; at least more than other digital nomad cities we’ve lived in.

 To start your search for housing, I recommend joining the local Antigua Facebook group or the Expats Living in Guatemala group and posting there.